zoka/webREPLdemo/README.md

 Its main purpose is to provide showcase for [ringMon](https://github.com/zoka/ringMon)
 - middleware for
-[Ring](https://github.com/mmcgrana/ring) web library which is de-facto standard for Clojure web applications.
-It also demonstrates how to incorporate ringMon into typical Noir based application.
+[Ring](https://github.com/mmcgrana/ring) web library.
+This library is de-facto standard for Clojure web applications.

 Once injected into web aplication's Ring chain, ringMon drives a single monitoring web page that displays important application statistics (such as CPU load and raw JMX property values) and more importantly, it provides full featured [nREPL](https://github.com/clojure/tools.nrepl) front end with syntax colored editor and peristent sessions.

+noirMon also demonstrates how to incorporate ringMon into typical Noir based application.

 ## Demo